 Is integrated with In-Place eDiscovery.
-Allows you to search and preserve all or selected based on time or/and query parameters.
+Allows you to search and preserve all or select based on time and/or query parameters.

 This type of hold is a query-based hold where you can apply the hold either on a complete mailbox or the content of the mailbox based on date, time, subject, sender, recipient, etc.

-This is now often called as a legacy search hold and is now replaced by retention hold.
+This is now often called a legacy search hold and is now replaced by a retention hold.

 This type of hold is applied when the hold is placed on the entire organization and contents.